 - 1.1 Key Objectives The Authority's investment strategy primary objectives are safeguarding the re-payment of the principal and interest of its investments on time first and ensuring adequate liquidity second the investment return being a third objective.
 The current investment climate has one over-riding risk that of counterparty security risk.
-As a result of these underlying concerns officers are implementing an operational investment strategy which tightens the controls already in place in the approved investment strategy. - 1.2 Expectations on shorter-term interest rates, on which investment decisions are based, show a likelihood of the current 0.5% Base rate remaining into late 2013, with small increases thereafter leaving the rate at 1.5% by the end of 2015.
-The Authority's investment decisions are based on comparisons between the rises priced into market rates against the Authority's and advisers own forecasts. - 1.3 There is a clear operational difficulty arising from the current banking crisis.
-Ideally investments would be invested longer to secure better returns, however uncertainty over counterparty creditworthiness suggests shorter dated would provide better security. - 1.4 The money available for investment currently is very low due to the level of commutation payments made so far this year which have not yet been offset by Top Up Grant; and postponing borrowing by using investment balances to fund the capital programme temporarily.
+As a result of these underlying concerns officers are implementing an operational investment strategy which tightens the controls already in place in the approved investment strategy. - 1.2 Expectations on shorter-term interest rates, on which investment decisions are based, show a likelihood of the current 0.5% Base rate remaining into 2015, with a small increase to 0.8% by 2016.
+The Authority's investment decisions are based on comparisons between the rises priced into market rates against the Authority's and advisers own forecasts. - 1.3 There is a clear operational difficulty arising from the current market conditions.
+Ideally investments would be invested longer to secure better returns, however uncertainty over counterparty creditworthiness suggests shorter dated would provide better security. - 1.4 The money available for core investments is currently around £2m and arises from money held in reserves and the balance remaining from the pensions Top Up Grant..